 For those of us outside the SAQ, trying to understand the machinations, motives and plans of the company’s decision-makers is like being an inmate in Plato’s cave.
-Sitting with our backs to the entrance and forced to face a wall, we attempt to divine what is happening beyond the cave by studying the shadows that the actors cast upon the wall.
+Sitting with our backs to the entrance and forced to face a wall, we attempt to divine what is happening beyond the cave by studying the shadows the actors cast upon the wall.

-For several years now, the shadows have increasingly seemed to indicate that the SAQ was preparing to make a major shift in its sales model: to begin selling private imports directly to consumers (instead of forcing them to pass through an agency) and to stop requiring that all private imports be purchased by the case.
+For several years now, the shadows have seemed to indicate that the SAQ was preparing to make a major shift in its sales model: to begin selling private imports directly to consumers (instead of forcing them to pass through an agency) and to stop requiring that all private imports be purchased by the case.

 Though rumours to that effect abounded, concrete signs were few.
 One of the earliest was the announcement that the SAQ intended to double its offer from the current 12,000 or so products to somewhere between 20,000 and 24,000 products in the next few years.
-How could it quickly and cost-effectively pull that off without expanding its store network, sales force and supply chain?
+How could it quickly and cost-effectively pull that off without massively expanding its store network, sales force and supply chain?
 Selling private imports online seemed the only answer.
 That in the neighbourhood of 10,000 to 15,000 products are currently available through the private import channel – exactly the number needed to pull off the trick – lent credence to the hypothesis.

 Other signs?
 The monopoly’s increasing focus on online sales, including its recent introduction of products available only on SAQ.com.
 The roll-out of the Click, Purchase, Pick Up service.
 Factoids like the Montreal Distribution Centre’s reportedly setting aside a large area for an unspecified purpose.